Shoulder Pain in Senior Project Managers from Desk and Client Work

 Frequently Asked Questions (FAQ)

-2. Who Commonly Gets Neck Arthritis?
+2. Who Commonly Experiences Neck Arthritis?

 3. What Are the Common Symptoms?